enrichdev-en/simple_clock/README.md

 # simple_clock

-A simple clock displayed in a web browser
+A simple clock displayed in a web browser.

+Inspired by: Traversy Media